data-exp-lab/conference-submissions/2018-09-15-scipy-mm-nc/proposal/long.md

   the yt API or immersive visualization methods.
 * A live demonstration using a representative dataset of the features available for data visualization with our widget.
-* Discuss the lessons learned from developing the tool and discuss how it might be applied to other three-dimensional volumetric visualization packages.
+* Discussion covering the challenges and lessons learned from developing the tool, with commentary on how this functionality might be applied in other scenarios.
+* A brief commentary on next steps and other features we'd like to implement.

 The authors of this toolkit are Nathanael Clausen and Madicken Munk.
 Both authors intend to present their respective contributions to the project.